kzu/kzu.github.io/_posts/2014-05-28-hello-xamarin.md

 tags: programming
 ---
 <img src="http://cdn.cazzulino.com/vb6.png" width="35%" align="right" class="image">
-Back in 2001 I was making as much money as you could, programming in a language that I had grown to hate: Visual Basic 6.
+Back in 2001 I was making good bucks, programming in a language that I had grown to hate: Visual Basic 6.

 I remember vividly my first encounter with .NET.
 I could totally see the upcoming sea change, and how anyone programming in anything but .NET  was doomed (well, kinda ;)).
 So I became very proficient at C# before it even shipped.
 I started a couple open source projects, wrote articles, books, presented at conferences and eventually became a Microsoft Most Valuable Professional.
 An XML MVP even, if you can believe it.